KOKULEBA/alx-system_engineering-devops/0x01-shell_permissions/README.md

-add execute permissions to directories
+make a directory with 751 permissions